sewil/WvsGlobal/README.md

 - [ ] Can't loot when in party
 - [ ] Party exp/leeching issues
 - [ ] Party quits when leader logs out?
+- [x] Scrolling
+- [x] Player Shop not visible for person opening it
+- [x] Player Shop empty error msg when closing
 - [x] Pt job/level not updating
 - [x] Town door going away when leaving party
 - [x] Door not showing up when pt member with door joins pt